axew3/phpBB-image-attachments-rotation/README.md

 Works for jpg/jpeg, gif and png

-You may wish to know better how the joke works, check this post: https://www.phpbb.com/community/viewtopic.php?p=15591241#p15591241
+You may wish to know better how it works, so temporary, please check this post: https://www.phpbb.com/community/viewtopic.php?p=15591241#p15591241